VariableExp0rt/VariableExp0rt.github.io/_posts/2020-6-28-90-degrees-starboard.md

 ### Policy-based enforcement with Open Policy Agent

+Edit: the policy that I was working on is now complete (there were a couple of edge cases) and can be found [here](https://github.com/VariableExp0rt/rego_snippets_and_policies/blob/master/kube-mgmt/image_vulnerabilities/src.rego)

 As I was watching TGI Kubernetes last week, someone asked a very interesting question that I thought would be interesting to explore.
 Does Starboard (by AquaSec) integrate with Open Policy Agent (OPA)?
 The answer is yes, you can use “kube-mgmt” to enforce policies based on that data (more on where it is stored, how it is accessed later in this post).

 ### An overview of Starboard